teoks0199/tp/docs/UserGuide.md

 ### 4.2 Stall Management <a id="stall-management"></a>

-These features allow you to manage information about the stalls in FoodNotes.
+Explore FoodNotes' stall management features designed to simplify your experience.
 The stall management features include:
 - Listing all stalls
 - Viewing a stall
 - Adding a stall